lahirumanulanka/bigdata_graph_project/README.md

   - `./scripts -> /data/scripts` in Spark/Hadoop to run bash/python tools
   - `./spark -> /spark` to run PySpark job files
   - `./hadoop -> /project/hadoop` in NameNode to build the JAR in-place
-  - `./results -> /results` available to Hadoop for copying outputs from HDFS; for Spark we prefer `/data/results` for fewer permission issues on Windows
+  - `./data -> /data` (all datasets, metrics, results and plots live here to avoid Windows permission issues)

 2) Data ingestion and cleaning (SNAP)